gohjy/directed/README.md

 Directed gets you direct to what you're looking for with just the service name - no fake sites, no sponsored ads.

+---
+## Source
-Directed's source code and database is also publicly available here.
-If you spot any errors in the redirect or frontend code, you can raise an issue or open a PR in this repo; if you want to suggest an edit or new page for Directed, take a look at the data repo.
+Directed's source code and database is available in this repo.
+If you spot any errors in the redirect or frontend code, you can raise an issue or open a PR in this repo; if you want to suggest an edit or new page for Directed, take a look at the [data repo](https://github.com/gohjy/directed-data).